 Yes.
 Fully labeled data sets are available from the DRC at no cost.
 All NSCH survey data shown on the DRC website, including constructed National Performance and Outcome Measures, child and family health measures, and demographic variables are available in SAS, SPSS, and Stata data sets on the Request a Data set page.
 Users can download datasets after submitting an Order Form with a signed Terms and Conditions agreement.

 What can I expect when I request a DRC constructed data set? [return to top]

-Once we have received a completed Order Form and signed Terms and Conditions from you, we will send you an e-mail with links to download a compressed folder containing the selected data set and supplementary information.
-This process typically takes less than 2 business days.
+Once we have received a completed Order Form and signed Terms and Conditions from you, we will send you an auto e-mail with links to download a compressed folder containing the selected data set and supplementary information.

 Can I get a list of publications that have used the surveys hosted on the DRC? [return to top]